Website Security in the Age of Cyber Threats

 The Anatomy of Website Vulnerabilities

-Web security vulnerabilities are weaknesses or misconfigurations in a website that attackers can exploit to gain unauthorized access or carry out harmful actions.
+Web security vulnerabilities are weaknesses or misconfigurations in a website that attackers can exploit to gain unauthorized access or carry out harmful actions; effective Privileged Access Management (PAM) is crucial in mitigating these vulnerabilities, as it ensures that only authorized users have access to sensitive systems and data, thereby reducing the risk of exploitation by limiting permissions and monitoring user activities.

 Think of these vulnerabilities as open windows in a house that intruders can use to break in.
 They can pop up anywhere in a web application, whether it’s the server, host, or the application software itself.
 Since web apps connect with users over various networks, they’re prime targets for hackers.